catjobe/BIS15W2024_cberevoescu/lab3/lab3_hw.md

 ## [1] TRUE
 ```

-Since the mean sleep time for small mammals is 11.78644 and the mean sleep time for large mammals is 3.3, this means that small animals sleep longer on average.
+##### Since the mean sleep time for small mammals is 11.78644 hours and the mean sleep time for large mammals is 3.3 hours, this means that small animals sleep longer on average.

 #### 10. Which animal is the sleepiest among the entire dataframe?